dede95/azuko-webpage/README.md

 # AzuKo Web Homepage Project

-This repo contains the source code for a design for AzuKo's web homepage, built using HTML and CSS.
+This repo contains the source code for a proposed homepage design, presented to client AzuKo.
+This is built using HTML and CSS.
 The design for this project was created in Figma and is being developed into a functional prototype.

 If you would like to read more about the design process, please [visit here](https://adeolao.carrd.co/#project-azuko).